MuJoCo Basics#

 MuJoCo uses a mixed-frame representation for 6D velocities:

-This follows from quaternion integration—angular velocities live in the quaternion’s tangent space, which is a local (body) frame.
+This follows from quaternion integration.
+Angular velocities live in the tangent space of the quaternion, which is a local (body) frame.

 # MuJoCo returns a local-world-aligned Jacobian